thalesshannonwatson/pub-elicitation/README.md

-This directory includes the tests for:
+This repository contains the tests for:

 G. van Valkenhoef and T. Tervonen: Entropy-optimal weight constraint elicitation with additive multi-attribute utility models